DavidLarge/astro-dg/src/content/posts/machina.md

 The machine broke down on a Tuesday.
 Eli tried everything — new wires, different connections, turning it off and on again.
 Nothing worked.
 The basement fell silent except for the hum of his ancient fridge upstairs.

 He didn't rebuild it.
-Instead, he kept collecting rubbish, kept bringing home the pieces, kept connecting things that seemed unconnected.
+Instead, he kept collecting, kept bringing home pieces, kept connecting things that seemed unconnected.
 He didn’t expect to speak with God again, but the act itself felt right.

-Late one night, he thought he heard something in the static between radio stations, or in the whisper of his computer's cooling fan.
+Often, he thought he heard something in the static between radio stations, in the whisper of his computer's cooling fan.
 Not words exactly, but something like recognition, which was enough.